This second installment of a 7-part series about domestic partnership agreements discusses the home and joint expenses.

-Recognizing these respective contributions, agreements between couples may establish a fair formula for splitting net proceeds if the home is later sold or, if one person dies before the other and they are still together, a buyout of the decedent’s interest from the decedent’s estate.
+Recognizing these respective contributions, domestic partnership agreements may establish a fair formula for splitting net proceeds if (i) the home is later sold or, (ii) if one person dies before the other and they are still together, a buyout from the decedent’s estate.

-	Questions to think about include:
+Questions to think about:

 (a) If the couple has children, are still together, and one parent dies, what would they like to happen with the home?

 (b) Is the answer different if they’ve been together for 2 years or 15 years?
 Would they want the surviving parent and children to stay in the home until there are no longer dependent children?